rock-solid/comment-form/readme.txt

 * insert custom text before the form
 * insert custom text after the form

+I am open to your suggestions for more features here or the [github repository](https://github.com/webgilde/comment-form)

 == Installation ==

+1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Visit the settings page under `Comments > Comment Form` to customize the form

+== Screenshots ==

+1. Comment form before and after applying some of the plugin options

 == Important Notes ==